The Benefits of Alcohol Are...

 The presence of acetaldehyde may be fleeting, but its effects can leave lasting damage.
 Research indicates that this compound is approximately 30 times more toxic than alcohol itself and has been linked to the most adverse physical outcomes associated with heavy drinking.

-This potent toxin triggers cellular harm through oxidative stress and inflammation primarily within the liver cells but also extends its damaging reach to other organs like the pancreas and brain, where ADH activity occurs.
-Over time, these damages may result in life-threatening illnesses such as cirrhosis or pancreatitis.
+This potent toxin triggers cellular harm through oxidative stress and inflammation, primarily within the liver cells.
+It also extends its damaging reach to organs like the pancreas and brain, where ADH activity occurs.

 Mechanism Behind Conversion Of Alcohol Into Acetaldehyde In Body